Check out this cool compilation of free graffiti font styles that you can put to use in your typography-based designs.

 Despite its name, there's nothing at all gross about this hand drawn free graffiti font.
 The design comes from Finland-based designer who goes by the name of Ritzy (real name Sami), owner of SD Fonts.
 And thanks to generous creative, DJ Gross is just one of many fonts he has created and offered as a free download.

 QUB isn't exactly your average casual graffiti style typeface.
 Unlike many of the other laid back designs, this is the complete opposite.
 And that's why we like it.
 Bihać-based designer Adi Dizdarevic created the cool modular, block font, which he has very generously allowed anyone who wants to use it in personal projects to download for free.

 FORMAT: OTF, TTF

 The Battle Continues was created by typeface designer Christopher Hansen.
 Dedicated to his craft, this creative has 28 gorgeous fonts available as a free download on Dafont.com.
-With over 8 million downloads collectively, it is clear to see - just from this graffiti-inspired piece - why this designer's work is so popular.
+With over eight million downloads collectively, it is clear to see - just from this free graffiti font - why this designer's work is so popular.

 Fancy adding a bit of a sophistication and sexy to your designs?
-Then take advantage of this beautiful typeface by freelance designer Timo Kuilder.
+Then take advantage of this free graffiti font by freelance designer Timo Kuilder.
 Broken Records is available in two versions, fill and outline and includes a full set of capital letters and digits.

-Graphic and web designer Ogeday Koç is the designer behind this street style typeface Graffogie.
-The free font has a full range of upper, lower and special characters available for both personal and commercial use.
+Graphic and web designer Ogeday Koç is the designer behind this street style typeface.
+The free graffiti font has a full range of upper, lower and special characters available for both personal and commercial use.

-- Download free fonts: get the best resources
+- Download fonts for free: get the best resources

 - Tattoo fonts: a selection of the best freebies